wp-plugins/related-noise/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Hook up your Wordpress blog or website with beautiful, real-time social feeds about any topic of interest for free.
+Hook up your blog or website with beautiful, real-time social feeds about any topic of interest for free.

 == Description ==